Asiana Airlines

-As a member of Star Alliance, it operates 90 international passenger, 14 domestic passengers, and 27 cargo routes throughout Asia, Europe, North America, and Oceania.
-As of December 2014, the company employed 10,183 people.
-Most of Asiana's pilots, ground staff, and flight attendants are based in Seoul.
-Asiana Airlines is the largest shareholder in Air Busan, a low-cost regional carrier joint venture with Busan Metropolitan City.
-The airline also holds a 100% share of Air Seoul, a subsidiary and its low-cost carrier.
+Asiana Airlines started merging with Korean Air in 2024, creating a dominant carrier in South Korea and completing a process that was initiated in 2020.
+It is a full-service airline member of Star Alliance.
+Asiana Airlines has two subsidiary low-cost carriers, Air Busan and Air Seoul: It is the largest shareholder of Air Busan, a regional carrier that the airline established as joint venture with Busan; it also operates Air Seoul, a wholly owned subsidiary.

 History

 Founding

 Korean Air, which was acquired by Hanjin Transportation in 1969, had a monopoly on the South Korean airline industry until the establishment of Asiana in 1988.
 Asiana's formation did not come about as a policy initiative favoring liberalized market conditions, but rather because of pressure from other chaebols and interests that wanted to compete.
 It was formed by the Kumho Asiana Group (formerly Kumho Group) and was originally known as Seoul Air International.
 Asiana was established on 17 February 1988 and started operations in December 1988 with flights to Busan.
-As of 2007, the airline was owned by private investors (30.53%), Kumho Industrial (29.51%), Kumho Petrochemical (15.05%), foreign investors (11.9%), Korea Development Bank (7.18%), and others (5.83%).
+As of 2007, the airline was owned by domestic private investors (30.53%), Kumho Industrial (29.51%), Kumho Petrochemical (15.05%), foreign investors (11.9%), Korea Development Bank (7.18%), and others (5.83%).

 Beginning regular service

 Asiana began operations in December 1988, using Boeing 737 Classic aircraft, with flights to Busan and Gwangju.
-In 1989, Asiana began regular services to Jeju City, Gwangju, and Daegu, and later the same year, began international chartered flights to Sendai in Japan.
-In 1990, Asiana began its first scheduled international services, to the Japanese cities of Tokyo, Nagoya, Sendai, and Fukuoka.
+In 1989, Asiana began regular services to Jeju City, Gwangju, and Daegu, and later that same year, began international chartered flights to Sendai in Japan.
+In 1990, Asiana began its first scheduled international services to the Japanese cities of Tokyo, Nagoya, Sendai, and Fukuoka.
 In the same year, Asiana had nine Boeing 747-400s, 20 Boeing 767-300s, and eight Boeing 737-400s.
 In early 1991, Asiana began services to Bangkok, Singapore, Hong Kong, and Taipei.
 Transpacific flights to Los Angeles began in December 1991 with a Boeing 747-400 Combi.
 Services to Vienna, Brussels, and Honolulu began in the mid-1990s.
 In 1993, Asiana began services in Ho Chi Minh City in Vietnam.